 Automatic gravity drainage shall be used during bunkering operation where fuel and oil spills may occur.
-For gravity drainage, each pipe of deck system shall be arranged with a manually operated valve opened only during bunkering operation and an automatic scupper.
+For gravity drainage, each pipe of deck system shall be arranged with a manually operated stop valve opened only during bunkering operation and an automatic scupper or non-disconnectable drainage arrangement preventing vapour discharge to the atmosphere.